pobeng/pobeng.github.io/_posts/2014-09-16-first-week-of-classes.md

 The rest of the week was similar to Monday, tons of lectures and academics.
 I won’t comment too much about them because they’re quite boring!

 On Tuesday, my classmates and I discovered the Software Engineering lounge.
 It’s so cool that it needs a password to get in.
 The lounge has very comfy couches and even has a refrigerator.
 Several “softies” chilled in the room and socialized.
-I recall some of the guys karaoking to ‘Bohemian Rhapsody’ by Queen.
+I recall some of the guys karaokeing to ‘Bohemian Rhapsody’ by Queen.

 Wednesday was special because there was a ‘Super Mega Software Class Get Together.’
 There was a student from all 5 current Software classes at Waterloo.
 To sum up, it was a really nice event to get to know your classmates and upper-year students They provided us with fantastic advice and of course scared us a little bit.
 The Associate Director of Software Engineering even attended the event.
 A couple of people actually thought he was a student!
 With hindsight, I shouldn’t have eaten the whole box of Oreos.
 (The Freshman Fifteen is real.)